AdoriZahard/hi3er/docs/index.md

 !!! note
     Updated 6.1.
 Sadly, TP's strength is pretty average.
 All around, she's average.
 Just a decent ER valkyrie that isn't either good nor bad.

->   Boss to be chosen: Hephaestus, then Aponia or Vill-V
+>   Boss to be chosen: Husk, then Aponia or Vill-V

 ####<p align="center">Setup</p>